stiwwelll/kremanski_jekyll/lunch.md

 layout: lunch
 ---

-19.02.2018
+20.02.2018

-..to all the energetic early birds and for the ones who are still under the blankets...listen to what we got today:
+Good Morning...listen to what we got today:

-\* Mackerel, caramelized onion, garlic honey, poeached egg, feta TOAST with side Sauerkraut salad (7,9) - ALSO THE VEGAN OPTION IS POSSIBLE-
+\* SPANISH TORTILLA (6,9)

-\*TORTILLA with spicy salsa and moyarella grapefruit salad (6,9)
+fried potato and onion frittata with salsa and mozzarella-grapefruit salad

++ avocado (1)

+\* AVOCADO FETA POACHED EGG SANDWICH (7,9)

+with caramelized onion, fermented garlic honey and sauerkraut

++ jamon serrano (1,5)

 \*THE SOUP: (tomatoes, mungbean, garlic, chili, coriander) with bread and dip (5,-)

 \*THE QUICHE (mix vegetables) without or with salad (3,9/6,-)

-\*THE CAKES: Queen Shuntaro&acute;s Cheesecake, Someone's Grandma's Apple Cake, Lemon Lavander Cake, Vegan Brownie, Vegan Banana Bread..
+\*THE CAKES: Queen Shuntaro&acute;s Cheesecake, Raspberry Cheesecake, Someone's Grandma's Apple Cake, Lemon Lavander Cake, Vegan Brownie, Vegan Banana Bread..

-plus a delicious Passenger cup of coffee and an extremly fun team is waiting for you !! you can`t ask for anything better 😋😋
+plus a delicious Passenger cup of coffee, the sun and a smile :) you can`t ask for anything better 😋